-Our nine-year-old son Noah and seven-year-old daughter Laine are battling LINCL-Batten disease, a rare genetic illness that has ruthlessly robbed them of their speech, balance, and mobility.
+Our nine-year-old son Noah and eight-year-old daughter Laine are battling LINCL-Batten disease, a rare genetic illness that has ruthlessly robbed them of their speech, balance, and mobility.
 At this time, LINCL-Batten disease is always terminal, usually between the ages of eight and 12.

 We always thought our little “birds” would fly, but now we know that two will never leave our nest in Chicago.
 Noah and Laine lose more of themselves with every passing month.
 Yet even as they slowly slip away, we are intensifying our efforts to battle LINCL-Batten disease.
 Our other daughter, Laine’s twin sister Emily, blessedly does not have the disease.

 Forging Our Path

 Fewer than 450 children in the United States have LINCL-Batten disease, so it receives very little research attention.
 The U.S. government contributed less than $700,000 to LINCL-Batten disease research in a recent year, and only a handful of scientists around the world are focused on potential therapies.We are forging our own path.
 Since Noah was diagnosed we have raised more than $250,000, collaborated to fund six research studies around the world, and lobbied Congress.
 We have written, spoken, and listened to thousands of people.
 But it is not enough.
 We need your help.